 T.P.
 Brown: The Maternal Spirit

 All Christians and Jews believe in the Holy Spirit.
-There is one key difference.
-In the languages of Jesus, Hebrew and Aramaic, Rúach (spirit) and Rúach Hakodesh (spirit the-holy) are feminine nouns.
-But, Jesus does not suggest the Holy Spirit is a woman, for she has no physical body.
-Our perfect Mother, or ‘Great Mother’ (Ima) in Judaism, is the nurturing, manifesting, feminine aspect of God.
+With one key difference.
+In the languages Jesus used, Hebrew and Aramaic, Rúach (spirit) and Rúach Hakodesh (spirit-the-holy) are feminine nouns.
+But Jesus does not suggest the Holy Spirit is a woman, for she has no physical body.
+Instead my perfect Mother, or “Ima” (Hebrew for “Great Mother”) is the nurturing, manifesting, feminine aspect of God.

-Christianity evolved from Judaism, one of the world’s oldest father-mother belief systems.
-And yet, due to a shortsighted decision in Rome over 400 years after Christ left us, Christianity became a father-father-son religion.
-Shouldn’t that read father-mother-son?
+Christianity grew out of Judaism, one of the world’s oldest father-mother belief systems.
+Even so, due to a decision made in Rome 400 years after Christ, western Christianity today remains a father-father-son religion.

 My Perfect Mother in the Bible

-The Seven Gifts of the Holy Spirit show the importance of the divine feminine in biblical theology.
-Here, the Hebrew term for wisdom (and the other six gifts) is attributed to our Mother, Rúach Hakodesh, at And the Ruach Hakodesh of Hashem shall rest upon Him, the Ruach of Chochmah (wisdom) and Binah (understanding), the Ruach of Etzah (Counsel) and Gevurah (might), the Ruach of Da’as (knowledge) and of the Yir’at Hashem (fear of God)...Isaiah 11:2-3.
-Because Luke 7 also references “wisdom,” Luke’s gospel yields a brief glimpse of Mother through Christ’s eyes.
-Here, Jesus proclaims wisdom–chochmah–as his perfect Mother.
-And yours, and mine.
+In the Old Testament we can find Mother in the Seven Gifts of the Holy Spirit.
+Here the Hebrew term for wisdom (and also the other six gifts) is attributed to our Mother, Rúach Hakodesh, at And the Ruach Hakodesh of Hashem shall rest upon Him, the Ruach of Chochmah (wisdom) and Binah (understanding), the Ruach of Etzah (Counsel) and Gevurah (might), the Ruach of Da’as (knowledge) and of the Yir’at Hashem (fear of God)...Isaiah 11:2-3.

 “The Son of Man came eating and drinking, and you say, ‘Here is a glutton and a drunkard, a friend of tax collectors and sinners.’
 But wisdom is proved right by all her children.”